 In Episode 9, as the Great Recession took hold in 2008, the Federal Reserve was quick to slash interest rates, taking them down to 2% in 2008 and to nearly 0% in 2009.
-When the Fed had taken interest rates down to near-zero by December 2008, the economy was still deep in recession.
+When the Fed had taken interest rates down to near-zero, the economy was still deep in recession.
 Open market operations could not make the interest rate turn negative.
 The Federal Reserve had to think “outside the box.”

 The most powerful and commonly used of the three traditional tools of monetary policy—open market operations—works by expanding or contracting the money supply in a way that influences the interest rate.
 In late 2008, as the U.S. economy struggled with recession, the Federal Reserve had already reduced the interest rate to near-zero.
 With the recession still ongoing, the Fed decided to adopt an innovative and nontraditional policy known as quantitative easing (QE).
 This is the purchase of long-term government and private mortgage-backed securities by central banks to make credit available so as to stimulate aggregate demand.